Insider Threats

 Intellectual Property (IP) Theft

-Motivated by espionage, insiders may target intellectual property, proprietary information, or trade secrets to gain a competitive advantage or sell the stolen assets to external entities.
-The impact of IP theft extends beyond immediate losses, including the erosion of the organisation’s competitive edge, potential legal consequences, and compromised innovation.
-Guarding against IP theft involves robust measures to protect sensitive information and proprietary assets.
+Motivated by espionage, insiders may target intellectual property or trade secrets to gain a competitive advantage or sell to external entities.
+This results in the erosion of competitive edge, legal consequences, and compromised innovation, requiring robust measures to protect sensitive information.

 Fraud